leemings98-source/RetailSales/README.md

 <img width="1528" height="859" alt="{A2CAA12B-91C7-4615-A5FA-8C77AE625C89}" src="https://github.com/user-attachments/assets/f063633b-a4ad-42a4-b9cb-90f1f6dfae05" />

 ### Regional Customer Satisfaction
-- *Customer satisfaction* over all regions seems to *average* out to around *2.75*.
-Making service to be fairly ordinary to the majority of customers.
+- Average customer satisfaction across all regions is approximately 2.75, indicating relatively moderate reported satisfaction.
-- The *East Region* has the *highest customer satisfaction score* - 2.86, as well as the lowest counts of returns amongst all regions.
+- The East region has the highest average customer satisfaction score (2.86) and the lowest number of returns among the regions.
-- *Central* and *West* Region respectively both scored the *lowest* on the *average customer satisfaction* (with 0.01 difference between the two), had more counts of 1 star reviews over 5 star reviews compared to the other 3 regions.
+- Central and West had the lowest average customer satisfaction scores, with only a 0.01-point difference between them.
+Both regions also recorded more 1-star reviews than 5-star reviews.
--  Central Region also earned the lowest sales amount compared to the other regions only reaching 55.32%(RM40.67M) of the highest sales amount, South's RM73.52M.
+- Central had the lowest reported sales amount at RM40.67 million, representing 55.32% of South's RM73.52 million.

 ### Product Performance
-- *Electronics* strongly dominates the entire sales ranking generating the *most sales amount* due to their high pricings, while Groceries suffers due to their lower pricings.
-Of course this isn't indicative to the sales capability each category has, just a measure of the sales amount garnered.
+- Electronics generates the highest reported sales amount, partly because its products have higher prices, while the Grocery category generates lower reported sales due to lower product prices.However, this does not necessarily indicate the sales volume or demand of each category; it only reflects the reported sales value
-- During *2021 Tennis Rackets* managed to garner the position of the *top sales product* amidst the monopoly of electronic products.
-Bumping up the Sports category to 2nd place with *4M more* in *sales amount* than the *Furniture* category(the original 2nd place).
+- In 2021, Tennis Rackets became the highest-selling individual product despite Electronics dominating the overall category rankings.This also moved Sports into second place among categories, with approximately RM4 million more in reported sales than Furniture, which had previously held second place

 - ### Recommendations:
-- Investigate the drivers of lower satisfaction in Central and West, particularly the higher volume of 1-star reviews.
+- Investigate the drivers of lower satisfaction in the Central and West regions, particularly the higher volume of 1-star reviews.
 The East region could provide a useful comparison point as it records higher average satisfaction and fewer returns
-- Profit changed by approximately RM3M between selected years.
+- Profit changed by approximately RM3 Million between selected years.
 Further analysis could investigate whether this movement was associated with changes in product mix, regional performance, discounts, returns, order volume or other measurable factors